 - Explains proceedings – who can sue, who can be sued, and where – and the different remedies available

 - Covers moral rights as they apply to performers

 - Explains the various criminal offences

-- Analyses the contracts available to protect rights, including assignment and licences
+- Analyses contracts which affect performers’ rights,, including assignment and licences

-- Covers other protections, such as authorship, copyright in sound recordings and films, and passing off
+- Covers other protections, such as copyright in dramatic and musical works and in sound recordings and films, and passing off

-- Sets out the protection in key countries, including Australia, Canada, Hong Kong, India, Israel, Jamaica, Kenya, New Zealand, Nigeria, Pakistan, Singapore, South Africa and USA
+- Sets out the protection in key countries, including Australia, Canada, Hong Kong, India, Israel, Jamaica, Kenya, New Zealand, Nigeria, Pakistan, Singapore, South Africa, Sri Lanka and the USA

 - Reproduces the relevant parts of legislation, rules, regulations, treaties, conventions and agreements

 - Amendments to the Copyright, Designs and Patents Act 1988 made by the Digital Economy Act 2017 and the Copyright and Related Rights (Marrakesh Treaty etc) (Amendment) Regulations 2018